-If you’ve taken up running in the last few months, you aren’t alone.
-Since sheltering in place, many of us have taken to the streets (in masks, of course, safety first,) Your goal is to get some exercise and get those feel-good endorphins going.
+Trying to find comfortable running shoes for women with wide feet is a long marathon in itself.
+And if you’ve taken up running in the last few months, you’ve probably realized that yourself.
+Since sheltering in place, many of us have taken to the streets (in masks, of course, safety first).
+Your goal is to get some exercise and get those feel-good endorphins going.
 Or maybe you’re just running for a 30-minute break from spending 24 hours a day with your kiddos.
 No judgment here!

-Whether you’re a newbie to the sport of running or one of those seasoned marathoners who busts out 15 miles on a Saturday morning “for fun,” you know the importance of having a high-quality pair of running shoes for women— specifically.
+Whether you’re a newbie to the sport of running or one of those seasoned marathoners who bust out 15 miles on a Saturday morning “for fun,” you know the importance of having a high-quality pair of running shoes for women— specifically women’s running shoes for wide feet.
 For some serious miles, your usual gym trainers aren’t going to cut it.
 Nope!
 You need comfort, you need support and you need sneakers that offer strength and stability.
-(Worn out sneaks just will not provide the support you truly need when running.)
+(Worn-out sneaks just will not provide the support you truly need when running.)

-Here are some of the best running shoes so you can keep pounding pavement this summer.
-Don’t forget good-looking compression leggings to complete your training look.
+Here are some of the best running shoes for wide feet so you can keep pounding pavement this summer.
+Don’t forget good-looking compression leggings or running shorts to complete your training look.
 (After your run, be sure to cool down with some stretching on your yoga mat, which may involve the obstacle of kids crawling over you.
 Carry on.)

 Asics are a pretty solid choice if you’ve got any foot issues and need some extra stability.
 For example, you run neutral or over-pronated (your foot rolls inward after landing) or you have low or flat arches.
 These shoes will help correct that imbalance so you can avoid injuries like Achilles tendonitis, shin splints, or heel spurs (ouch).
 They also will hold up through all the miles you run, so they are a good fit for longer distances.
 Power on!
 One other nice feature is that Asics designs their women’s shoes with midsole compression specifically with our bodies in mind—another reason you might find yourself getting injured less.
 Almost 1,600 reviewers are pretty satisfied with these shoes, with one on Amazon writing, “These are just truly worth every penny.
 I like (or should I say need) arch support and these are great for that.
 They are very cushy but provide tons of support.”